Jurj-Bogdan/dot-twigrenderer/docs/book/v3/examples/example-date-ext.md

-# Using the date extension - not implemented
+# Using the date extension

 Dot-twigrenderer extends Twig with a function that calculates the difference between two dates.
 The function converts dates to a time ago string like Facebook and Twitter has.
 If `null` is passed as the second or third parameters, the current time will be used.